robleroni/Puerro/docs/06-MVC.md

 ## Bidirectional binding

-As visible in this visualization of the MVC flow, data and user input always flows unidirectionally.
+Data and user input always flows unidirectionally in MVC.
 This makes the application easier to reason about and more predictable, since the model cannot just be changed from anywhere.

 Many modern frontend frameworks like Vue.JS and Angular (not React) work with bidirectional bindings of data.
 This is intuitive at first but as an application grows can become very unpredictable.
 The model can be changed from anywhere and business logic has to be enforced with different approaches, for example in Vue.JS using [watchers](https://vuejs.org/v2/guide/computed.html#Watchers).